 Many people use the same phone for work and private life just because it is uncomplicated.
 You don’t have to carry around two phones, you have everything at your fingertips.
 You only have to care about one device when it comes to installing apps and updates, charging and of course if there is only one device you can only forget one- not two.

 That’s about the advantages.
 But what about the disadvantages?
 If you work customer facing you have to be on top of your emails, you have to answer calls.
 Setting the phone on mute or ignoring email notifications can easily lead to problems in your job.
 But what about your private time?
 What about holidays, bank holidays, mornings, evenings and weekends?
 Those notifications, if they are generated by humans or other computers (mailing lists, notifications, etc.) drag your attention, create stress and prevents you from switching off.
 By only using one phone you could never do the radical settings mentioned in “1.
 Deactivate Notifications and Badge App Icons” or 2 “Use ‘Do not Disturb’ function” or any other of the mentioned settings.
 For instance, you can set your private phone on mute during the day and the company phone during the late afternoon, evening and early morning.

 Also, if the phone rings you can never be sure if it’s a job-related call, or maybe a private one.
 You HAVE to pick up without knowing for what purpose someone is calling.

 Technology is notorious for engrossing people so much that they don’t always focus on balance and enjoy life at the same time.

 Paul Allen, Co-founder Microsoft

-I hope this article gives you some ideas around focus on mobile devices.
-Please share your thoughts, ideas and feedback in the comments.
+I hope this article gives you some ideas around the focus on mobile devices.
+Please share your thoughts, ideas, and feedback in the comments.